eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When requested, the RuntimeFacade deletes a workload by:
+When requested, the RuntimeFacade shall delete a workload by:
-* send a `Stopping(Stopping)` with additional information "Triggered at runtime." workload state for that workload
+* sending a `Stopping(Stopping)` with additional information "Triggered at runtime." workload state for that workload
 * deleting the workload via the runtime
-* send a `Removed` workload state for that workload after delete was successful or `Stopping(DeleteFailed)` upon failure
+* sending a `Removed` workload state for that workload after the deletion was successful or `Stopping(DeleteFailed)` upon failure

 Comment:
 This delete is done by the specific runtime for a workload Id.
 No internal workload object is involved in this action.